Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: DMRG results for P450

 \section{DMRG results for P450}

 To validate the BLISS-THC truncation parameters, density matrix renormalization group (DMRG) calculations were performed using Block2 based on the reconstructed 1-body and 2-body integrals~\cite{zhai2023block2}.
 Results are shown in Table \ref{DMRG_results}, highlighting the Hartree-Fock ground-state energy contribution, CCSD(T) correlation energy, and DMRG correlation energy in the last column using a bond dimension of 1500.
 Interestingly, while the Hartree-Fock energy contribution, and hence the absolute energy, is observed to change up to 0.77$\, \mathrm{E_h}$ in one of the two cases, the correlation energy error computed with both CCSD(T) and DMRG methods remains below the 0.3$\,\mathrm{mE_h}$ threshold for both truncation parameter settings.
+Moreover, although our DMRG-based results show that the CCSD(T) correlation-energy error remains a good proxy for the P450 benchmark system, further studies on a broader set of benchmarks are needed to determine whether this holds in general or whether alternative metrics should be employed.
+This question remains open and warrants additional investigation.